prime31/Nez/README.md

 - open the Pipeline Tool by double-clicking your Content.mgcb file and add references to PipelineImporter.dll, Ionic.ZLib.dll and Newtonsoft.Json.dll

 All Nez shaders are compiled for OpenGL so be sure to use the DesktopGL template, not DirectX!
-Nez only supports OpenGL out of the box to keep things compatible accross Android/iOS/Mac/Linux/Windows.
+Nez only supports OpenGL out of the box to keep things compatible across Android/iOS/Mac/Linux/Windows.

 If you intend to use any of the built in Effects or PostProcessors you should also copy or link the DefaultContent/effects folder into your projects Content/nez/effects folder.
 Be sure to set the Build Action to Content and enable the "Copy to output directory" property so they get copied into your compiled game.